 We visited the Hill of Uisneach in Westmeath in the midlands of Ireland.
-We got a guided tour at the Hill of Uisneach as it is Heritage week, we also got an archaeological lecture with Dr Roseanne Schot from University College Galway.
+We got a guided tour of the Hill of Uisneach as it is Heritage week, we also got an archaeological lecture with Dr Roseanne Schot from University College Galway.

 We first heard of Uisneach, when we attended the Festivals of Fires a few years ago.
 Uisneach is the original seat of the High Kings of Ireland and there are many stone monuments on the large site, which is 4 kilometres in size.
 There have been a few archaeology studies completed and a geophysical survey has taken place, which has identified evidence of different structures and stone monuments on the hill.
 The lecture was very interesting, we learned so much about this site, from the mythological stories, ancient Irish history and archaeology.